 We put together a guide with a lot of tips for parents of ILP volunteers.

 Take a look at it here!

 To make this even easier for you, we've grouped gifts together by price, so you can see exactly what we recommend that is within your budget.
-All of these are very practical and helpful on trips, so no matter what you choose, your traveler is sure to love it!
+All of these are very practical and helpful on trips, so no matter what you choose, your traveler is sure to love them!

-Heads up: this post has affiliate links for your convenience (which means if you make a purchase after clicking a link, we earn a small commission).
+Heads up: this post has affiliate links (which means if you make a purchase after clicking a link, we earn a small commission).
 Just know we only share products that we ourselves have used and loved, that other volunteers have recommended, or that we think would be pretty useful!

 Gifts For Travelers Under $10

 These are all inexpensive, useful, and make great stocking stuffers!

 If you're living abroad for a semester, you are going to miss your favorite American snacks after a month or two in a foreign country.
 I mean, it's exciting to eat the local food in a new country, but when the novelty starts to wear off, comfort food from home is like gold.
 A gift box full of their favorites it's an easy win!
 There are a handful of American brands that are common and easy to find in other countries like Snickers and Lays potato chips, but many things are either impossible to find or very expensive.
 Protein bars, Cheezits, sour candy, peanut butter, drink packets, and just-add-water mixes like oatmeal, hot chocolate, or macaroni and cheese are great things to add to their stocking.
 Here's a list of foods we love to take!